FalconNL/mc2obj/README.md

 This will export the rectangle from (-3,-3) to (3,3) of the nether (-n) with sides (-s) and top and bottom (-b) enabled.

+You can also just export the entire world.
+Note that depending on the size of your world this may take a long time and result in a very large .onj file.
+I would recommend using --miny to keep the filesize down.

+    mc2obj "%appdata%\.minecraft\saves\world" -o "e:\output" -e --miny=63

 After exporting, start 3ds max or whatever other 3D package you have and import the .obj file in the output folder.
 For 3ds max, use the following settings: